-Applicants in the "Immediate offer" category will receive an offer and will be invited to attend a school visit day.
-The remaining applicants who may meet our normal conditions are notified that their applications will be on "Hold" until January, after which a decision will be made as to how many more offers to make, and, thus, whom else to invite to a visit day.
+Applicants in the 'Immediate offer' category will receive an offer and will be invited to attend a school visit day.
+The remaining applicants who may meet our normal conditions are notified that they applications will be on 'Hold' until January, after which a decision will be made as to how many more offers to make, and thus, whom else to invite to a visit day.

-In the case of a high-ranking applicant whose personal statement makes it obvious that they are primarily aiming for Medicine, Veterinary Science or Dentistry, an offer may not be made until January or February.
+In the case of a high-tanking applicant whose personal statement makes it obvious that they are primarily aiming for Medicine, Veterinary Science or Dentistry, an offer may not be made until January or February.
+Applicants who apply to Pharmacology but whose Personal Statement indicates an interest in studying Pharmacy will not be successful